sentryco/Key/README.md

 - Idea for exporting keychains: https://scriptingosx.com/2021/04/get-password-from-keychain-in-shell-scripts/
 - Find and add the tests from xcodeproj.
 Should be around somewhere ✅
 - Add note about using JSONSugar in the test
+- add unit test to keywrapper in telemetry